corb555/Task-Score/README.md

 Score= (20 * 0.5) + (70 * 0.4) = 38  (Note that the sum of weights is 0.9, so if everything is equal (equal distance to targets and health=50), the Seek Healthpack will be selected since it has total weights of 1.0.)

 # 2. Anger

+### Setup
+Anger - Add the Anger component to your Agent.
+Add an Anger attribute to your AI’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
+Anger will be incremented when the AI takes damage.

+# 3. Distance